 Housing

-In the far north region of Queensland, a unit may cost you approximately AUD 240 per week, and in the Gold Coast area, the price of a unit starts from AUD 350 per week.
+In the far north region of Queensland, you can expect a unit to cost around AUD 240 per week, while in the Gold Coast area, unit prices start from AUD 350 per week.

 Public Transport